 Finally, there is the element of time.
 Both tests run roughly 3 ½ hours, and both require you to manage your time well.
 The GRE gives you 30-35 minutes to answer approximately 20 questions in each verbal and quant section.
 The GMAT gives you 75 minutes each for the verbal and quant sections, which have between 37 and 41 questions.
 It’s considered the ultimate test of executive decision making.
 Time is short and you only have one section of each format, so you have to decide what questions are worth spending the most time on.

-Whichever test you choose, preparation is crucial, and that’s what we’ll cover in our next blog.
-Stay tuned!
+Whichever test you choose, preparation is crucial, and that’s what we covered in part II of this series.
+Good Luck!